-A Panasonic Lumix G80 with mirrorless technology, 4k editing and all the functionality you could ever need from a camera.
+First up is my Panasonic Lumix G80 – 16 megapixel camera with mirrorless technology, 4k editing and all the functionality you could ever need from a camera.

-I have bought a subscription to Photoshop services including Lightroom and the latest CC edition, as well as started an online course in digital manipulation.
+I’ve bought a subscription to Photoshop services including Lightroom and the latest CC edition, as well as starting an online course in digital manipulation.